-“Mother of the Everglades” - Marjory Stonemason Douglas has her name etched on on museums, parks, street signs, and more throughout the US, for her huge contribution to the conservation movement in the United states… most specifically felt by the Florida Everglades River of Grass.
+“Mother of the Everglades” – Marjory Stonemason Douglas has her name etched on museums, parks, street signs, and more throughout the US, for her huge contribution to the conservation movement in the United States… most specifically felt by the Florida Everglades River of Grass.

-After leaving the paper, Stoneman Douglas focus remained on her literary career, writing short stories - 40 of which were published in well known magazines between 1923 and 1938, and never losing her passion, or will to fight for the River of Grass.
+After leaving the paper, Stoneman Douglas’s focus remained on her literary career, writing short stories – 40 of which were published in well-known magazines between 1923 and 1938, and never losing her passion, or will to fight for the River of Grass.

-In 1969, Ms. Douglas formed the Friends of the Everglades, and was active as head of the conservation organization.
-The organization grew to more than 6,000 by the year 2000, and is still a huge influence in all environmental issues effecting the Everglades.
+In 1969, Ms. Douglas formed the Friends of the Everglades and was active as head of the conservation organization.
+The organization grew to more than 6,000 by the year 2000 and is still a huge influence in all environmental issues affecting the Everglades.

-Marjory Stoneman Douglas was asked on her 100th birthday, if she had hope for survival of the Everglades.
-She answered: 'I am neither an optimist nor a pessimist.
-I say it's got to be done.''
+Marjory Stoneman Douglas was asked on her 100th birthday if she had hope for the survival of the Everglades.
+She answered: ‘I am neither an optimist nor a pessimist.
+I say it’s got to be done.”